Xilinx/kria-bist/docs/src/known_issues.md

  # Known Issues

-* Currently AR1335 module does not auto-load after loading kv260-bist firmware binaries.
-Near term solution is to dynamically modprobe module with additional command.
+* Currently, the AR1335 module does not auto-load after loading kv260-bist firmware binaries.
+A near term solution is to dynamically modprobe module with an additional command.

-* Kernel traces are seen while dynamically loading `kv260-bist` firmware binaries on 2nd attempt after unloading the app after 1st load **NOTE**: To get the BIST app working, user needs to press the on board 'SW2' button which is 'RESET'
+* Kernel traces are seen while dynamically loading `kv260-bist` firmware binaries on the second attempt after unloading the app after the first load.

+***Note***: To get the BIST app working, press the on board 'SW2,'button which is 'RESET.'
 ```bash
 ubuntu@kria:~$ sudo xmutil unloadapp
 [sudo] password for ubuntu: